-The total budget allocated will be DKK 5 million.
-The SNE will be funded at the European Commission in Brussels.
-The SNE refers to the heads of department at the European Commission.
-Key SNE functions include analysis and advice, networking, information as well as communication and contribution to the ENP action plans.
+The total budget allocated will be DKK 10 million.
+SNEs will be funded at the European Commission in Brussels (1) and in one or two of the four DAPP countries.
+The SNEs refer to the heads of their respective department at the European Commission and Delegations in the four

+DAPP countries.
+Key SNE functions include monitoring and reporting, analysis and advice, networking, information and communication and contribution to the ENP action plans.